tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

 --- abstract

+WebRTC applications collect ICE candidates as part of the process of creating peer-to-peer connections.
+To maximize the probability of a direct peer-to-peer connection, client private IP addresses can be included in this candidate collection, but this has privacy implications.
-This document describes a way to share local IP addresses with other clients without compromising client privacy via pre-shared key cipher suites.
-A local IP address is encrypted and authenticated in the connection-address field of an ICE candidate, and is presented as a hostname with the ".encrypted" pseudo-top-level domain.
+This document describes a way to share local IP addresses with local peers without compromising client privacy.
+During the ICE process, local IP addresses are encrypted and authenticated using a pre-shared key and cipher suite before being put into ICE candidates as hostnames with an ".encrypted" pseudo-top-level domain.
+Other peers who also have the PSK are able to decrypt these addresses and use them normally in ICE processing.

 --- middle